Asabeneh/React-For-Everyone/readme.md

 </html>
 ```

 As you can see from the above index.html, we have on div with a class root and script.
 The root div is the get way to connect all react component to the index.html.
 In the script tag, we will write our JavaScript but the script type will be babel.
 Babel will transpile the react JSX to pure JavaScript on the browser.
-Let us add babel to the script.
+Let us add babel library to the script.
+Inside the babel, we can write any pure JavaScript, JSX and in general react code.

 ```html
 <!DOCTYPE html>